FVQA: Fact-based Visual Question Answering: Experiments

 Table \ref{over-acc} shows the overall accuracy of all the baseline methods and our proposed models.
-In the case of Top-1 accuracy, our proposed \textbf{top-3-QQmaping} model performs best, which doubles the accuracy of the best baseline (LSTM-Question+Image).
-The top-3-QQmaping is better than top-1-QQmaping because it produces better Question-Query mapping results, as shown in the Table \ref{question_query_map}.
-However, it is still not as good as gt-QQmaping since there are Question-Query mapping errors. \bluetext{There is still a significant gap between our models and the human performance.
-Among the baseline models, LSTM methods perform slightly better than SVM.
-Question+Image models always predict more accurate answers than Question or Image alone, no matter in SVM or LSTM.
-Interestingly, contradictory with previous works \cite{ren2015image,antol2015vqa} which found that `question' played a more important role than `image' in the visual question answering, our \{SVM,LSTM\}-Q does worse than \{SVM,LSTM\}-I, meaning that our questions rely more heavily on the image content, compared to the VQA \cite{antol2015vqa} or COCO-QA datasets \cite{ren2015image}.
-Actually, If \{SVM,LSTM\}-Q achieves too high performance, the corresponding questions may be not \textit{Visual questions} and they may be actually \textit{Textual questions}.
-According to the cases of Top-3 and Top-10, our \textbf{top-3-QQmaping} model also performs best.
-However, as both of our SVM and LSTM models are optimized for the top-1 classification accuracy, not for the ranking performance, it is not particularly fair to compare the performance of SVM and LSTM models in terms of Top-10 accuracy.} Table \ref{results_examples} shows some example results generated by our final model. \bluetext{Table \ref{over-WUPS9} and \ref{over-WUPS0} report the WUPS@0.9 and WUPS@0.0 accuracy for different methods.}
+In the case of Top-$1$ accuracy, our `{top-3-QQmaping}' is the best-performing single model, which doubles the accuracy of the baseline `LSTM-Question+Image'. {Our proposed model also outperforms `LSTM-Question+Image+Pre-VQA' and `Hie-Question+Image+Pre-VQA', although the latter use additional training data.
+The `Ensemble' model achieves the best accuracy of $58.76\%$, showing that the conventional LSTM-based model and our knowledge based model are complementary.} The `top-3-QQmaping model' outperforms `top-1-QQmaping' because it produces better Question-Query mapping results, as shown in the Table \ref{question_query_map}.
+However, it is still not as good as `gt-QQmaping' due to Question-Query mapping errors.
+There is still a significant gap between our models and the human performance.
+Among the baseline models, LSTM methods perform slightly better than SVM. `Question+Image' models always predict more accurate answers than `Question' or `Image' alone, no matter in SVM or LSTM.
+Interestingly, contradictory with previous works \cite{ren2015image,antol2015vqa} which found that `question' plays a more important role than `image' in the VQA \cite{antol2015vqa} or COCO-QA datasets~\cite{ren2015image}, our `\{SVM,LSTM\}-Q' performs worse than `\{SVM,LSTM\}-I', meaning that FVQA questions rely more heavily on the image content than the existing VQA datasets.
+Actually, if `\{SVM,LSTM\}-Q' achieves too high performance, the corresponding questions may be not \textit{Visual Questions} and they may be actually \textit{Textual Questions}. { The LSTM models that are pretrained on the VQA dataset performs slightly better than training from scratch, but not as well as our models.
+Using the Top-$3$ measure, our `{top-3-QQmaping}' model also performs best.
+We produce slightly lower Top-$10$ performance, because our proposed methods may produce less than $10$ answers in some cases.}

-Table \ref{kb-source-table} reports the accuracy of the methods on the questions that asked based on different Knowledge Base sources.
-Our methods produce the same-level accuracy on all the three KB sources, which suggests our models can generalize to many different KBs.
-DBpedia has highly structured knowledge from Wikipedia.
-ConceptNet includes many commonsense knowledge while there are many `comparative' facts in WebChild.